enkr1/task-three/README.md

 ### Get Token from a user account:
 ![](images/p2.png)
-The access_token and token_type are the required values to process authorization.
+The access_token and token_type are the required values to proceed authorization.

 ### Call API with Token:
 ![](images/p2.png)